nitin-del/nitindemo/README.md

 # nitindemo
 This is my first repository
 <br>
-Author - nitinkbohre (This is author name :)
+Author - nitinkbohre (This is author name : Nitin)